La Damnation de Faust: Part III

 Faust and Méphistophélès hide in Marguerite's room.
 Faust feels that he will find in her, his ideal of a pure and innocent woman ("Merci, doux crépuscule!").
-Marguerite enters and sings a ballad about the King of Thule, who always remained sadly faithful to his lost love ("Autrefois, un roi de Thulé").
+Marguerite enters and sings Goethe's folk-style ballad about the King of Thule, who always remained sadly faithful to his lost love ("Autrefois, un roi de Thulé").
 Méphistophélès summons spirits to enchant and deceive the girl and sings a sarcastic serenade outside her window, predicting her loss of innocence.
 When the spirits have vanished, Faust steps forward.
 Marguerite admits that she has dreamed of him, just as he has dreamed of her, and they declare their love for each other.
 Just then, Méphistophélès bursts in, warning them that the girl's reputation must be saved: the neighbors have learned that there is a man in Marguerite's room and have called her mother to the scene.
 After a hasty goodbye, Faust and Méphistophélès escape.